KoushikSahu/Webmail2Discord/README.md

-# Discord bot that forwards your zimbra webmail to your discord page
+# Discord bot that forwards your zimbra webmail to your discord server
 __(For National Institute of Technology, Rourkela students only!)__

 ## How to use: